What does professional licensing mean to me as a consumer?

 Additional Resources for What can I do if I think I have been harmed by a licensed professional?

 How can I find the right professional for the job?

 Our website can help you locate a professional in your area.
-Then select the "License Number" of one of the licensees who is listed to see if the professional is currently licensed and to review his or her complaint history.
+Search for a specific license type and select the license number of one of the licensees who is listed to see if the professional is currently licensed and to review his or her complaint history.
 Just because a professional is subject to a consumer complaint doesn't mean he or she is not honest or competent.
-Most consumer complaints arise from a misunderstanding between practitioner and consumer and those kind of complaints are usually dismissed by the licensing boards.
+Most consumer complaints arise from a misunderstanding between practitioner and consumer, and those kind of complaints are usually dismissed by the licensing boards.

 You should also ask your friends and family if they can recommend a professional to you.
 Ask the professional for references by other consumers, and check those references thoroughly.
 You may also check with your local Better Business Bureau to see if they have any complaints about the professional.